dhruvxx/linear-regression/README.md

 The code uses the python libraries [numpy](https://numpy.org/doc/stable/), [matplotlib](https://matplotlib.org/stable/contents.html), [pickle](https://docs.python.org/3/library/pickle.html), [pandas](https://pandas.pydata.org/docs/getting_started/overview.html) and [scikit-learn](https://scikit-learn.org/stable/).
 The official documentations of these libraries have been linked.

-Task 1 has been answered in the report ([report.pdf](https://github.com/codelixir/linear-regression/blob/main/report.pdf)).
-The notebook ([code.ipynb](https://github.com/codelixir/linear-regression/blob/main/code.ipynb)) contains the remaining tasks.
-The train and test data used in these tasks are in the [data](https://github.com/codelixir/linear-regression/tree/main/data) directory.
-The report also contains observations and conclusions of tasks 2-4.

 #### Contributors
 [Dhruvee Birla](https://github.com/dhruvxx) and myself.